ROCm/ROCK-Kernel-Driver/README.md

 This release is intended for use with any hardware configuration that contains configurations which contain an Intel Haswell or newer CPU, AMD Ryzen CPU plus GFX8 or newer dGPUs.
+Please see https://rocm.github.io/hardware.html for list all hardware supported

 The following is a reference hardware configuration that was used for testing purposes: